Hangul Compatibility Jamo

 Hangul Compatibility Jamo is a Unicode block containing Hangul characters for compatibility with the South Korean national standard KS X 1001 (formerly KS C 5601).
 Its block name in Unicode 1.0 was Hangul Elements.

+The Hangul Compatibility Jamo block represents consonants in initial and final position with the same codepoints, while the Hangul Jamo block assigns them separate codepoints.

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Hangul Compatibility Jamo block: